dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/configuring-dbcontext.md

 `DbContext` must have an instance of `DbContextOptions` in order to perform any work.
 The `DbContextOptions` instance carries configuration information such as:

 - The database provider to use, typically selected by invoking a method such as `UseSqlServer` or `UseSqlite`.
-These extension methods require the corresponding provider package, such as `Microsoft.EntityFrameworkCore.SqlServer` and `Microsoft.EntityFrameworkCore.Sqlite`.
-A `using` statement for `Microsoft.EntityFrameworkCore` is also required.
+These extension methods require the corresponding provider package, such as `Microsoft.EntityFrameworkCore.SqlServer` or `Microsoft.EntityFrameworkCore.Sqlite`.
+The methods are defined in the `Microsoft.EntityFrameworkCore` namespace.
 - Any necessary connection string or identifier of the database instance, typically passed as an argument to the provider selection method mentioned above
 - Any provider-level optional behavior selectors, typically also chained inside the call to the provider selection method
 - Any general EF Core behavior selectors, typically chained after or before the provider selector method